 Residential Development.
 As used in this study, the term "residential development" refers to (a) all tracts subject to a recorded development plat or agreement providing for 100% residential use of the land, (b) all tracts contained within mixed use subdivisions that, by recorded plat, are dedicated to residential use, (c) all other lots of record containing, and only containing, one or more existing residential structures, and (d) all lots of record, not zoned or otherwise dedicated for nonresidential uses, that are less than 25 acres in size.
 The term "residential subdivision" refers to an aggregation of adjoining residential lots subject to a common recorded or proposed master plan.
-The term "village residential" refers to residential lots less than 10 acres in size on average, which lots are not contained within a "residential subdivision" or "village."
+The term "village residential" refers to residential land contained within an approved mixed-use subdivision.
+The term "neighborhood" denotes adjoining residential lots less than 10 acres in size on average, which lots are not contained within a "residential subdivision" or "village."

-SF Planning Areas.
+SFCCD Planning Areas.
 Attached Table 5 provides data for "SFCCD Planning Areas."
 These Areas are identified in Map 3.
 These Planning Areas were delineated for purely statistical purposes - primarily, to provide a basis for projecting the timing and extent of future development within the District - and as an expository device for identifying the locations of particular properties.
 They have no legal standing under the County's existing statutes and ordinances, nor do they have any significance or standing in the District's proposed general plan.